Antonella Barba: 2018–present: Continued work and arrests

-In court documents made public in February 2019, Barba was indicted and arrested on 11 federal charges, including "conspiracy to distribute and possess cocaine, heroin, and fentanyl with the intent to distribute and 10 counts of distribution or possession of cocaine, heroin and fentanyl with the intent to distribute".
+Barba was indicted and arrested on 11 federal charges, including "conspiracy to distribute and possess cocaine, heroin, and fentanyl with the intent to distribute and 10 counts of distribution or possession of cocaine, heroin and fentanyl with the intent to distribute".
 She was accused of acting as a courier for a drug ring.
 According to the indictment, she has been connected to a Hampton Roads "drug conspiracy" that took place in 2017 and 2018.
 The report claims Barba was in the process of trafficking 830 g of fentanyl when she was arrested.
-Barba was taken into federal custody on February 11, 2019; she faced the possibility of being sentenced to prison for 10 years for each charge.
-During this time, she pleaded not guilty and requested a jury trial.
 According to The Virginian-Pilot, she also has an ongoing felony case involving marijuana in Kansas.
-Barba was released on bond on February 20, 2019, on the condition that she wear an ankle monitor and remain under house arrest at her father's residence in Point Pleasant.

 In July 2019, Barba pleaded guilty to distributing synthetic opioids, and was sentenced to three years and nine months in federal prison in November.
 According to court documents, Barba said she was only involved in a single delivery, and was unaware of the extent of the drug conspiracy or what she was delivering.
 Barba's mother and legal team described her elimination from American Idol and her subsequent move to Los Angeles as leading to a "detrimental change" in her life.
-Court documents also showed that Barba had been diagnosed with bipolar disorder, anxiety disorder, and narcissistic personality disorder, and treats them with medication and therapy.
+Court documents showed that Barba had been diagnosed with bipolar disorder, anxiety disorder, and narcissistic personality disorder, and treats them with medication and therapy.
+Barba was arrested again on March 30, 2025 on a domestic violence charge.
+She was released on condition of home detention, and prevented from having any contact with her ex-partner.